 Of course, readers very much continue to seek unity with others by engaging Genesis.
 And they do so even as they disagree over how to read the text and what kind of unity they seek.
 So, from both nearer and farther, better and poorer examples of this kind of work, those who continue to engage both Genesis and other texts can learn a good deal about what it means to read for unity.

-So, in cooperation with Daniel Oden (Harding University), a fine slate of contributors, and the production team at Bloomsbury T&T Clark, I’m delighted to see coming to press our new volume Reading for Unity in Genesis 1:1–11:9.2 The volume should be out on 11 December 2025 and is already available for preorder ( affiliate disclosure).
+So, in cooperation with Daniel Oden (Harding University), a fine slate of contributors, and the production team at Bloomsbury T&T Clark, I’m delighted to see out our new volume Reading for Unity in Genesis 1:1–11:9.2

-In short, this volume discloses what it means to read for unity by examining this reading’s diverse manifestations.
+In short, this volume examines what it means to read for unity by considering this reading’s diverse manifestations.
 Along the way, the contributors explore how unity

 - may or may not be a good and wholesome thing,